O3Ol/awesome-stars/README.md

 ## C++

 - [llvm-project](https://github.com/llvm/llvm-project) - The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
 Note: the repository does not accept github pull requests at this moment.
 Please submit your patches at http://reviews.llvm.org.
-- [incubator-brpc](https://github.com/apache/incubator-brpc) - Industrial-grade RPC framework used throughout Baidu, with 1,000,000+ instances and thousands kinds of services, called "baidu-rpc" inside Baidu.
+- [incubator-brpc](https://github.com/apache/incubator-brpc) - Industrial-grade RPC framework used throughout Baidu, with 1,000,000+ instances and thousands kinds of services. "brpc" means "better RPC".
 - [drogon](https://github.com/an-tao/drogon) - Drogon: A C++14/17 based HTTP web application framework running on Linux/macOS/Unix/Windows
 - [panda3d](https://github.com/panda3d/panda3d) - Powerful, mature open-source cross-platform game engine for Python and C++, developed by Disney and CMU
 - [hat-trie](https://github.com/Tessil/hat-trie) - C++ implementation of a fast and memory efficient HAT-trie